dx3mod/rpmfile/README.md

 # rpmfile

-A library for reading metadata from RPM packages.
-Built as an [Angstrom] parser to support any use case.
+A library for reading metadata from RPM packages, providing an [Angstrom] parser and a simple interface for accessing values.

 ## Usage